mvolkmann/blog/src/web-dev-tips.md

 ### Downloading a File

-There is no builtin function for downloading a file containing generated text.
+There is no built-in function for downloading a file containing generated text.
 This is useful in situations like generating CSV.